SaraGinsburg/task_manager/README.md

 # Task Manager

 This task manager was created using Ruby on Rails as the third portfolio project for Flatiron School's Online Full-stack Web Developer Curriculum.
+It is a single page application that allows one to create to-do lists and collaborate on task items.

 ## Installation and Usage